This page is designed to give you as leaders (old and new) information about Gilweroo that will make you and your scouts weekend more enjoyable.

 Personnel audio/video devices

 We also ask that Scouts not be issued with UHF radios.
-Scouts are given a program to following so you as a leader should always be able to identify where they are or should be.
-Throughout the park each activity is issued with a UHF radio that allows for communication between activities/HQ and our roving personnel.
+Scouts are given a program to follow and each troop site is provided with a copy for each of their patrols, so you as a leader should always be able to identify where they are or should be.
+Throughout the park most activities are issued with a UHF radio that allows for communication between activities/HQ and our roving personnel.